Jill Lenhart, M.D.

 - Additional primary care members

-Behavioral health specialists, dietitians, pharmacists, therapists, social services support and other health care specialists are added to your care team if necessary.
+Behavioral health specialists, dietitians, pharmacists, therapists, social services support and other health care specialists join your care team as needed.

 Your care team will coordinate with specialists to ensure your care plan fits your needs, lifestyle and family circumstances.